topo-gps/ios-manual/en/waypoint_edit.rst

    :width: 320px
    :alt: Editing Waypoints Topo GPS

-   *Figure 2.
-Modifying the description of the waypoint ‘Stonehenge’.*
+   *Modifying the description of the waypoint ‘Stonehenge’.*

 To save the changes you have to press ‘Save’ on the top right of the screen.
 You return to the waypoints details screen as you can see below: